sio2project/sioworkers/rst/source/executors.rst

   ``time_used``
     CPU time used, in milliseconds (only user time is counted, not system).

-  ``exectime_used``
-    Exectime user, i.e. the number of CPU instructions executed.
-May be an invalid value if appropriate kernel modules are not available.

   ``mem_used``
     Maximum amount of virtual memory used, in kB.
 Lower-bound estimate.